AY2526S1-CS2103T-F08b-2/tp/docs/UserGuide.md

 * If the person does not have the specified skill, an error message will be shown.

 Examples:
-* `removeSkill 2 Java` removes the skill "Java" from the 2nd person in the displayed list.
+* `removeSkill p/2 s/Java` removes the skill "Java" from the 2nd person in the displayed list.
-* `removeSkill 1 Python` removes the skill "Python" from the 1st person in the displayed list.
+* `removeSkill p/1 s/Python` removes the skill "Python" from the 1st person in the displayed list.

 ### Clearing all entries : `clear`